leexinchenn/Jump-It---scratch/README.md

 # Jump It is a game developed using Scratch
 This is a project that requires to make a game using Scratch. </br>
-You can download the JumpIt.sb and run it on Scratch or you can click <a href="https://scratch.mit.edu/projects/673513545"> here <a> to try it!
+You can download the JumpIt.sb and run it on Scratch or you can click <a href="https://scratch.mit.edu/projects/673513545" target="_blank"> here <a> to try it!